Noah Hawley's 'Alien' TV Series Will 'Probably' Debut in 2023

-Noah Hawley’s “Alien” TV series will “probably” debut in 2023, says FX chief John Landgraf.
+Noah Hawley’s “Alien” TV series will “probably” debut in 2023, FX chief John Landgraf says.

 While no plot details have been shared besides the setting, Hawley had previously said that it will not revolve around Sigourney Weaver’s Ripley.
 “She’s one of the great characters of all time,” he told Vanity Fair last month.
 “I think the story has been told pretty perfectly, and I don’t want to mess with it.”